Makalu Base Camp Trek

 9. Power bank (to charge electronic devices)

-Best time to reach
+Best Time to Reach

-Spring Season (March to May): The Spring season is one of the most popular times to trek the Makalu Base Camp.
+The Spring season is one of the most popular times to trek to the Makalu Base Camp.
 During this time, the weather is generally mild, with clear skies, warm days, and chilly nights, especially at higher altitudes.
-Spring offers vibrant landscapes, such as rhododendrons and wildflowers blooming alongside the trekking route.
+Spring offers vibrant landscapes, such as rhododendrons and wildflowers, blooming alongside the trekking route.
 Although temperatures are cooler at higher elevations, this season offers you a pleasant and accessible experience in the Himalayas.

-Autumn Season (September to November): Autumn is another preferred time to make their ascend to the Makalu Base Camp.
-During this season, you will be rewarded with clear skies which increases the chance of witnessing the magnificent mountains.
-Temperature is colder as you approach higher elevations, which is perfect for trekking, as the scenery is revitalized after the monsoon, providing you with beautiful views of surrounding landscapes.
+Autumn is another preferred time to make their ascent to the Makalu Base Camp.
+During this season, you will be rewarded with clear skies, which increases the chance of witnessing the magnificent mountains.
+The temperature is colder as you approach higher elevations, which is perfect for trekking, as the scenery is revitalised after the monsoon, providing you with beautiful views of the surrounding landscapes.
 This season offers consistent weather and mild temperatures, perfect for an enjoyable trekking adventure.

 Permits Required